DKunin/dkunin.github.io/README.md

 dkunin.github.io
 ================

-Presentations for various events by Dmitri Kunin
+Presentations and stuff for various events by Dmitri Kunin